Students and parents are welcome to visit the Media Center anytime between 7:30 am — 3:45 pm.

 Morning News Show

-The Middle School Morning News is a student-operated, live news show that is streamed at 7:55 a.m each week day.
-Students can apply each spring for positions the next fall, including writing, producing, directing and anchoring.
+The Middle School Morning News is a student operated, live news show that is streamed at 7:55 am each week day.
+Seventh and eighth grade students can enroll in Journalism class and participate in various Morning News positions, which include: writing, producing, directing and anchoring.

 The Tattered Pages